Call for Proposals

 • Where appropriate, is an indication of audience engagement described?

-• How well does the session description align with the chosen conference track(s)?
+• How well does the proposal align to the conference theme and conference track(s)?

 Felten, P. (2013).
 Principles of good practice in SoTL.
 Teaching and Learning Inquiry, 1(1), 121–125. https://doi.org/10.20343/teachlearninqu.1.1.121